 Ted Bruton Memorial Scholarship Fund

 Memorial scholarship created by friends and family of Ted Bruton, son of Mark and Ginger Bruton, the fund awards a scholarship to a qualifying student from San Angelo or the Concho Valley accepted as a student at Texas A&M.

 Created by the Class of 1954 along with former students, family and friends in memory of Bill Carrico, a former band director of Pecos, Texas.
 Scholarships awarded to music students from the Pecos area of West Texas.

 Central High Class of 1965 Scholarship Fund

 Established at the 40th reunion of the San Angelo Central High School Class of 1965.
 The class decided a scholarship fund would perpetuate their ideals by helping future Central High School students continue learning after high school.
-Awarded to graduates of Central High School pursuing undergraduate degrees.
+Awarded to graduating high school seniors of Central High School.